 Regular Amazon shoppers know that prices at the online store fluctuate all over the place.

 You can price watch on your own by clicking “Save for Later” on the items that interest you.
 Creating a wish list is another option.
-Sometimes, if you put an item in your cart and leave it there for a few days, the price will drop, assumedly to entice you to buy.
+Sometimes, if you put an item in your cart and leave it there for a few days, the price will drop — presumably to entice you to buy.

 5. Amazon Mom

 Moms are big business for retailers.
-All those diapers and wipes and baby supplies add up quickly, but you can get 20 percent off with Amazon Mom.
+The cost of all those diapers adds up quickly, but you can get 20 percent off a diaper subscription with Amazon Mom.

 6. Amazon Student